Campaign Blog

 Campaign · February 22, 2026

-The Fentanyl Crisis in Florida: What Congress Must Do for FL-14
+Fentanyl Crisis in Florida: Congress and FL-14

 Fentanyl is killing Floridians across Hillsborough County.
 John Peters lays out what Congress must do — on the supply side and on treatment — to stop it.